The 1979 Quarter Explored: A Big Chapter in Coin History

 Where Is the Mint Mark Located on a 1979 Quater?

-On the obverse (front) side, to the right of George Washington's ponytail, you'll find the mint mark—a small letter indicating the mint where the coin was produced.
+On the obverse (front) side, to the right of George Washington's ponytail, you'll find it—a small letter indicating the mint where the coin was produced.

 Are There Any Silver 1979 Quarters?